 • Highlights – The more traditional method focuses on creating sections of hair and wrapping them with foil.

-What’s the cost of a balayage if I went to a salon?
+What’s the cost of a balayage hair if I went to a salon?

 At this point you’re likely very much getting a balayage having read this far.
 So, we might as well let you know how much it may cost you.
 When it comes to a balayage it’s definitely worth finding out if your stylist has experience in performing it to a high standard.
-Depending on the experience of the stylist, your hair, the salon and also the location of the salon expect to pay anything from £90 - £400.
+Depending on the stylist's experience, your hair, the salon and also the location of the salon expect to pay anything from £90 - £400.

 What type of hair style is best to do a balayage?